 If you’re experiencing dyskinesia — jerky, involuntary movements of the face, arms, legs, or trunk — you’re not alone.
-More than 50 percent of people who are on long-term use of Levodopa —the most frequently prescribed drug for Parkinson’s disease — develop this disturbing motor complication.
-Women and people diagnosed with Parkinson’s before age 60 have greater risk factors for developing dyskinesia, according to the American Parkinson Disease Association (APDA).
+More than 50 percent of people who are on long-term use of levodopa, the most frequently prescribed drug for Parkinson’s disease, develop this motor complication.
+Women and people diagnosed with Parkinson’s before age 60 are at greater risk for developing dyskinesia, according to the American Parkinson Disease Association.

-Members of MyParkinsonsTeam who grapple with the erratic twisting, jerking, writhing movements or other motor symptoms of dyskinesia talk about how it disrupts daily activities and reduces quality of life.
+Members of MyParkinsonsTeam who grapple with erratic twisting, jerking, and writhing movements or other motor symptoms of dyskinesia talk about how it disrupts daily activities and reduces quality of life.

-“Dyskinesia can be really painful and upsetting,” remarked one member.
-“When it hits, I can’t enjoy anything I’m doing — it completely takes over.
-Some days are worse than others, but it’s difficult to plan activities,” shared another member, echoing the frustrations of others.
+One member said, “Dyskinesia can be really painful and upsetting.”
+Another commented, “When it hits, I can’t enjoy anything I’m doing — it completely takes over.
+Some days are worse than others, but it’s difficult to plan activities.”

 Jerky movements are common.
-“Mine is like restless leg syndrome,” said one member.
+“Mine is like restless legs syndrome,” said one member.
 Another said, “Muscle contractions twist me into a spin and I fall like a brick.”